Saxon milepost: Forerunners

 In 1695, the head of the Saxon post office, Oberpostmeister Ludwig Wilhelm, proposed a systematic survey of the road from Leipzig to Dresden with wooden, roadside posts at regular intervals.
 This prompted prince elector Augustus the Strong, on 18 June 1695, to order "that certain mileposts are to be erected".
 He charged the Kondukteur (building supervisor) Heinrich Niedhart with this task.
 The Electoral Saxon forestry superintendents were instructed to provide the wood, and the administrators of the electoral Saxon districts were to ensure that the posts were erected.

-Furthermore, before 1700 wooden fingerposts withs distance markings (so-called Arm(en)säulen or "arm columns") were commonplace on the roads of Saxony.
+Furthermore, before 1700 wooden fingerposts with distance markings (so-called Arm(en)säulen or "arm columns") were commonplace on the roads of Saxony.
 These consisted of a wooden post, at the upper end of which were direction indicators in the shape of human arms and hands.
 Because the wood rotted rapidly as a result of its constant exposure to moisture, many of these fingerposts collapsed a few years after they had been erected and became unusable.

 The establishment of postal mileposts in electoral Saxony was not an isolated phenomenon.
 Similar posts or stones with distances marked on them were erected along the roads in a number of countries.